wagner2010/gsoc/templates/ideas-page.md

 | {{ Medium}}                            | {{ Medium}} | {{ }}         | {{ [@foo][], [@bar][] }} |

 #### Technical Details
 The student would work to change the ModelVisualizer.estimator attribute to a @property.
 Please note however that we will still have to **fit(), predict(), and score()** on the entire pipeline, so this is a bit more nuanced than it seems on first glance.
 There will probably have to be **is_pipeline()** checking and other estimator access utilities.
-For more information on this project, please reference this issue [here](https://github.com/DistrictDataLabs/yellowbrick/issues/498).
+For more information on this project, please reference this issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/498).

 ## PCA-Visualizer-strengthening
 ###   Enhance Principal Component Analysis (PCA) Decompisition